-Note: Controls for supporting equipment, such as the compressor and dryer, are not included in this section.
+Note: Controls for supporting equipment, such as any external compressor, dryers or pumps are not included in this section.
 Please consult the original manufacturer's instructions for further information.

 7.1 HOME SCREEN

 The home screen displays relevant information regarding the nitrogen generator such as system status, nitrogen storage tank pressure, oxygen content, dry air pressure (for dual models), and run hours.
 The user can manually start/stop and navigate to either the "Menu", "Graph" or "Alarms Status" (if any alarms are enabled) screens.